How to protect your rights if you are going to work in the US

 If you are traveling to the USA on a J-1 visa for an internship or practice:

-- Your sponsor is obliged to conduct a personal interview with you on the phone or via webcam;
+- Your sponsor is obliged to conduct a personal interview with you by phone or via webcam;

-- Your sponsor must have a completed internship / practice plan (DS-7002) before you apply for a visa.
-This form contains the official confirmation of the scholarship paid, as well as a summary of the goals and objectives of this exchange program;
+- Your sponsor must have a completed internship / internship plan (DS-7002) before you apply for a visa.
+This form contains an official confirmation of the scholarship being paid, as well as summarizing information about the goals and objectives of this exchange program;

-- Your sponsor must provide you with a written confirmation of the cost and cash costs that you will incur, as well as the approximate cost of living in the United States;
+- Your sponsor must provide you with written confirmation of the costs and expenses that you will incur and the approximate cost of living in the United States;

-- Your internship / practice should take at least 32 hours per week;
+- Your internship / internship must take at least 32 hours per week;

-- If you are doing an internship / internship in agriculture, your working conditions and wages must strictly comply with federal requirements for agricultural workers.
+- If you are doing an internship / internship in the field of agriculture, your working conditions and wages must strictly comply with federal requirements for agricultural workers.